forwardemail/forwardemail.net/app/views/faq/index.md

 * `Senders` that exceed the rate limit will be rejected with a 421 error.

-Our IMAP and SMTP servers limit your aliases from having more than `15` concurrent connections at once – which is [similar to Gmail's limits](https://support.google.com/mail/answer/7126229).
+Our IMAP and SMTP servers limit your aliases from having more than `30` concurrent connections at once.

 ## How do you protect against backscatter